ripexz/goatcounter/tpl/_backend_sitecode.markdown

 Wrap in a `<noscript>` tag to use this only for people without JavaScript.

 ### Tracking from backend middleware
-You can call `GET {{.Site.URL}}/count` from anywhere, such as your app’s middleware.
-It supports the following query parameters:
+You can call `GET {{.Site.URL}}/count` or `POST {{.Site.URL}}/count` from anywhere, such as your app’s middleware.
+The GET and POST sendpoints are identical, and supportxs the following query parameters (form parameters are ignored for POST):

 - `p` → `path`
 - `e` → `event`